hsr99/Misinformation_Disinformation/README.md

 The dataset utilized for this project is **MULTI-Fake-DetectiVE**, specifically curated to detect fake news and misleading information related to the Ukrainian-Russian war, which began in February 2022.
 This dataset comprises a diverse collection of real-world media content, enabling researchers and developers to advance the field of fake news detection in complex social and geopolitical contexts.
 It includes a range of formats, such as tweets, images, videos, and associated metadata, to provide a robust training foundation for multimodal analysis.

+The dataset's four classes—Fake, Real, Probably Fake, and Probably Real—better reflect real-world misinformation challenges than a simple Real/Fake split.
+This classification helps the model understand varying levels of credibility, making it more effective at identifying not just clear falsehoods but also content with ambiguity.
+This approach supports more accurate and practical misinformation detection for real-world combat related applications.

 [Data Source](https://sites.google.com/unipi.it/multi-fake-detective/data?authuser=0)